holtwick/onepile/server/webdav.md

 This is an example how to enable WebDAV on your simple web hosting that supports PHP.
 It is a sample installation of [Sabre/DAV](http://sabre.io/dav/install/).

+The installation can then be accessed like: `http://<your_domain>/onepile/server.php`.

 ## Installation on Apache

 This sample works with Apache.
 Just copy the `onepile` folder to a web hosting instance.
 Make sure to adjust paths if required.